theoutfield/sc_sncn_motorcontrol/examples/app_demo_bldc_position/doc/index.rst

     :backlinks: none
     :depth: 3

-The purpose of this app (app_demo_bldc_position) is showing the use of the :ref:`Motor Control Module <module_motorcontrol>` over a BLDC motor.
-For that, it implements a simple app that commutate your BLDC motor using a Hall Effect feedback sensor.
-The app also will display over **XScope** the present currents on phases B and C.
+The purpose of this app (app_demo_bldc_position) is showing the use of the :ref:`Control Loops Module <module_ctrl_loops>` and :ref:`Profile Module <module_profile>` for Position control of a BLDC motor.
+For that, it implements a simple app that will make your motor reach a desired target position.
+A Hall Effect Feedback sensor will be used for commutation and, additionally, an Encoder Interface can be used for accurate position feedback and control.
+The app also will display over **XScope** the current position of the motor respect to the target position.

 * **Minimum Number of Cores**: 8
 * **Minimum Number of Tiles**: 2